iterative/katacoda-scenarios/tutorials/versioning/step2.md

    `cat .gitignore`{{execute}}

-4. Let's take a snapshot of the current state of the project with a GIT commit and a tag:
+4. Let's take a snapshot of the current state of the project with a Git commit and a tag:

    `git status`{{execute}}